CiscoDevNet/msx-developer-guides/08-python-hello-world-service-example/06-persisting-domain-specific-data.md

 Before we can update the service to handle real data we need to update the project dependencies and configuration to the database.
 In this project we will be using CockroachDB.

 ### helloworld.yml
 When a service is deployed to MSX it must pick up the database configuration from Consul and Vault.
-The table below shows where to get those values and exampled values.
+The table below shows where to get those values with values.

 | Service        | Name                                                 | Example |
 |----------------|------------------------------------------------------|---------|